 About South Annex

 South Annex is an area of the Annex located close to the University of Toronto.
 It is a historic Toronto neighbourhood.
 Visitors can see a seamless mix of old-and-young, and traditional-and-modern, in the demographic and housing in the area.
 Most of the homes in the South Annex neighbourhood are turn-of-the-century and rented by students, faculty, and alumni.
 Some of the homes are owned by (very lucky, likely very happy) residents.
-These houses have traditional Victorian and Edwardian framework that have been complimented by modern day renovations, finishings, and design.
+These houses have traditional Victorian or Edwardian frameworks that have been complemented by modern-day renovations, finishings, and design.

 Luckily, the area’s revitalization has in no way tarnished its bohemian roots and diversity.
 Situated smack-dab between Bloor & College, and Bathurst & Spadina, this pocket of Toronto has access to some of the best restaurants, bars, lounges, boutiques, and coffee shops, that this city has to offer.
 A short walk, or bike ride, in either direction and you find yourself at the very root of what makes Toronto so great – multiculturalism, entertainment, culinary innovation, music, and art.

 A melting pot of activities, South Annex’s bordering areas are lined with places like Mistura, Future Bistro, Annex Pawn, Snakes & Lattes, Bloor Hot Docs Cinema, and the ever-popular, somewhat legendary, predominantly student-oriented: Madison Avenue Pub.
 Nearby schools, an abundance of trees and generous lots, also make South Annex an ideal location to raise a family.
 What more can you ask for – really!?